michael-steinert/AgileSoftwareDevelopmentDAO/contracts/README.md

 - **Threshold** is the minimum Number of Votes required for an Account to create a Proposal

 - An optional Proposal Delay Parameter allows Protocols to delay the Start of Voting for a specified Length of Time after a Proposal is submitted, giving Time for Users to update their Vote Delegation
-- **Voting Delay** ist the Number of Blocks to wait before Voting on a Proposal may begin
+- **Voting Delay** is the Number of Blocks to wait until Voting on a Proposal may begin
 - This value is added to the current Block Number when a Proposal is created

 - Voting takes Place over a predefined Voting Period determined by the underlying Protocol